openai/openai-python/README.md

 ### Microsoft Azure Endpoints

 In order to use the library with Microsoft Azure endpoints, you need to set the `api_type`, `api_base` and `api_version` in addition to the `api_key`.
 The `api_type` must be set to 'azure' and the others correspond to the properties of your endpoint.
-In addition, the deployment name must be passed as the engine parameter.
+In addition, the deployment name must be passed as the `deployment_id` parameter.

 ```python
 import openai